fitness-finder/fitness-finder.github.io/index.md

 Welcome to the Fitness Finder home page!
-You can find out site running at https://fitness-finder.xyz/#/
+You can find out site running here: [Digital Ocean Deployment](https://fitness-finder.xyz/#/)

 ## Table of contents